 Painted on the doors of the double door, the Ten Commandments, in English.

 After my short incursion into the church, I wandered a bit to the market, bought some fruit, and then returned to Sandugan Beach before night fell.

 And it's early in the morning here.
 It's daylight, unchanging, from 6:00 in the morning to 6:00 at night.
 So from 5:00 to 6:00 at night, it's cocktail hour around the bungalows on "my" beach...

 At Sandugan Beach, at Islanders Paradise where I live, I have been sympathetic to my immediate neighbors, Marika and Shareef, a young Swiss-Maldivian couple on vacation.
 We spend a lot of time together, we get along very well.

 Like me, they travel according to their desires, without a really pre-established itinerary.
 Except they have three months in front of them.
 Result, it's been more than ten days that they tap on Siquijor, so they like it ...
 Marika is pregnant and does not feel too much the courage either to bang bus or ferry hours in a row.
 Without being able to dive, she is content to snorkeling (swimming in fins-mask-snorkel on the surface).

-Today, another knowledge, made during the dive: David, a young Spaniard, teaches in Saigon (city also called Ho Chi Minh City, Vietnam), as part of a university program to promote the language of Cervantes.
-He also has a lot of time in front of him and has an appointment with friends in Boracay.
+Today, another acquaintance, made while diving: David, a young Spaniard, teacher in Saigon (also called Ho Chi Minh City, in Vietnam), as part of a university program to promote the Cervantes language.
+He also has a lot of time ahead of him and has a date with some friends in Boracay.